kovidgoyal/calibre/manual/viewer.rst

    and ``cool`` occur within sixty characters of each other.
 To change the number of charcters add the new number to the end of the list of words.
 For instance, ``calibre cool awesome 120`` will match places where the three words occur within 120 characters of each other.
+Note that punctuation and accents are *not* ignored for these searches.

 #. :guilabel:`Regex` - Interprets the search text as a *regular expression*.
    To learn more about using regular expressions, see :doc:`the tutorial